 Find out how electricity is measured and how to read your electricity meter.

-Electricity is used by the Kilowatt hour (kWh), more commonly known as a unit.
-One unit is equivalent to 1,000 watts (kW) switched on for one hour.
+Electricity is used by the kilowatt hour (kWh), more commonly known as a unit.
+One unit is equivalent to 1,000 Watts (kW) switched on for one hour.

 A unit is a definite quantity, it does not vary and cannot be diluted or changed.

-The wattage of an electrical appliance is "loading" and is found marked on the small metal nameplate of the appliance.
+The wattage of an electrical appliance is the "loading" and is found marked on the small metal nameplate of the appliance.

 Electricity meters are precision instruments, and extremely accurate.